PoisotLab/ms_network_prediction/manuscript.md

 $\hat{y}$.
 Lastly, **priors** on parameters, $P(\theta)$, which describe the modeller's _a priori_ belief about the value of the parameters.
-Often an important step before fitting a model is feature engineering: adjusting and reworking the predictors to better uncover predictor-response relationships [@Kuhn2019FeaEng].
-This can include projecting the predictors into a lower dimensional space, as in our proof-of-concept.
-Then, when a model is fitted (synonymous with parameter inference or the inverse problem, see @fig:models), a fitting algorithm attempts to estimate the values of $\theta$ that minimises the mean value of loss function $L(\hat{y},y)$ for all labels $y$ in the provided data $Y$.
+Often an important step before fitting a model is feature engineering: adjusting and reworking the features to better uncover feature-label relationships [@Kuhn2019FeaEng].
+This can include projecting the features into a lower dimensional space, as we did via PCA in the case study.
+Then, when a model is fitted (synonymous with parameter inference or the inverse problem, see
+@fig:models), a fitting algorithm attempts to estimate the values of $\theta$ that minimises the mean value of loss function $L(\hat{y},y)$ for all labels $y$ in the provided data $Y$.
 These typically rely on drawing candidate parameter values from priors and applying some form of Bayesian sampling to generate a posterior estimate of parameters, $P(\theta | \hat{x}, \hat{y})$.

 ### How do we validate a predictive model?